Carpet weaving in the Islamic world

-The carpet left is a remarkable example of a secular Safavid court carpet.
+A carpet likely from Kashan is a remarkable example of a secular Safavid court carpet.
 It was woven entirely of silk, and its bright field is filled with animals—some real, like lions and rams, and others entirely fantastical.
-The animals, some of which are engaged in intense combat, are set amoungst a lush backdrop of stylized flowers and trees.
+The animals, some of which are engaged in intense combat, are set amongst a lush backdrop of stylized flowers and trees.
 The popularity of animal and hunting scenes was well established in Iran; hunting was considered a princely pastime in Iran even before the advent of Islam, and continued as a widely used subject in Safavid art.

 Large scale carpets were produced by court workshops, often with similar subjects and motifs.
 The fragment left displays the type of central medallion seen in the Ardabil carpet, but its field and borders are filled with birds, roaming animals, and naturalistic landscape elements.
 Carpets like this fragment are appropriately called “paradise carpets,” reflecting their lush designs and fantastical subjects.